KirstChat/the-wee-norn-iron-box/README.md

 # The Wee Norn Iron Box

-The Wee Norn Iron Box is a subscription box service that will allow subscribed members to select different Northern Irish treats to be posted to them each month in a 'wee' box.
+The Wee Norn Iron Box is a snack box service that will allow registered users to choose from a selecting of different Northern Irish treats to be posted to them each month in a 'wee' box.

 Multi Device Website Mockup Generator: **Insert Mockup Generator Image Later**